Irish anti-immigration protests: Background

-Dublin region
+Eastern region

 East Wall protests

 Protests started in East Wall in November 2022 over refugees arriving at an office block at the Two Gateway Building which was formerly used by the ESB Group.
 It was converted into an emergency accommodation centre and it is to be managed by Gateway Integration Ltd for at least 12 months starting from December 2022.
 After locals questioning why there was no local consultation conducted in advance, the DCEDIY cited the urgency of the situation.
 A leaflet was subsequently sent out to residents providing further information.

 Various reasons for the protest have been cited including: the lack of prior consultation with residents about the arrivals, the potential overcrowding of children's facilities, that the building is reportedly not fit for purpose, and the lack of women and children in the initial group, though local residents have described the protests as embarrassing.
-However, a North African refugee reported to The Irish Mirror that there is respect for the protestors within the refugee group and that they agree with them.

 The only people staying at the building as of 25 November 2022 were around 100 single males who had arrived from Citywest and Athlone, or who were previously living in tents, but the DCEDIY said that the next group to move in would be families.
 Others have complained the government did not provide similar accommodation for people affected by the Dublin homelessness crisis.

 The protests also quickly became used by far-right groups such as the National Party and Irish Freedom Party to promote their ideologies, including Euroscepticism and extreme forms of Irish nationalism.
 After videos of refugees arriving by bus spread online, it was used to promote racist and pro-Russian ideologies online, as well as at the protest itself, with shouts of "hang them" and chants of "get them out" directed at the refugees.
-Protestors and politicians have frequently mentioned that the refugees comprise Ukrainian refugees of the Russo-Ukrainian War when referencing the event, but the Department of Justice says that as of 2 December 2022 it has yet to determine the status of asylum seekers in the building and would ultimately deport any non-genuine refugees.
-The Irish Independent said that some refugees are Afghan, Somali, and Nigerian and one refugee has identified themselves as being Afghan and had fled from the Taliban.
+Protesters and politicians have frequently mentioned that the refugees are Ukrainian refugees of the Russo-Ukrainian War when referencing the event, but the Department of Justice says that as of 2 December 2022 it has yet to determine the status of asylum seekers in the building and would ultimately deport any non-genuine refugees.
+The Irish Independent said that some refugees are Afghan, Somali and Nigerian, and one Afghan refugee identified themselves as having fled from the Taliban.
 The DCEDIY has said that they are not economic migrants, despite a claim made by the activist Ben Gilroy.